 As a renter, you are only responsible for paying one rent amount per month as opposed to mortgage + condo fee if you were to buy a condo.

-As a condo renter, you will likely have to shell out approx. 1,800 per month to rent a 2BR condo apartment in Mississauga.
+As a condo renter, you will likely have to shell out approx. 2,000 per month to rent a 2BR condo apartment in Mississauga.
 Plus you would also pay hydro, Internet and cable TV.
-I know many people these days who don’t even subscribe to cable TV, they stream their favourite shows on YouTube.
+We have seen that many people these days who don’t even subscribe to cable TV, they stream their favourite shows on YouTube.

 Again, since you are moving from a home to a condo, you may have to spend on new furniture and furnishings.

 End of the day, by selling your home and moving into a condo, you can save money and enjoy a hassle-free life.
 The lump sum savings will depend on how much equity you had in the home to begin with and how much you are going to invest again in buying a condo.
 If your home was fully paid off, then your net savings can be a lot.
 If it was partially paid off, your monthly mortgage on a smaller condo will be much less.
 Besides, you will save on utility bills and maintenance as well.
 These few hundred dollars per month can quickly add up.
 Add up to travelling and other activities you want to do in your retirement!